 Follow this same approach for all the other slides.
 Here are a couple more examples from this monthly reporting template I recently put together:

-Two side-by-side MediaSesh analytics dashboard screenshots compare Google Data Studio reports for Device Breakdown and Search Engagement Breakdown.
+Two side-by-side MediaSesh analytics dashboard screenshots compare Google Looker Studio reports for Device Breakdown and Search Engagement Breakdown.

 For Device Breakdown, there are three info boxes at the top of the page for Desktop Traffic, Mobile Traffic, and Tablet Traffic.